-- removal or burning of stubble - crop rotation (avoid wheat on wheat) - control of green bridge volunteers - use of tolerant and resistant varieties. - Do not apply more than one application of a Group 7 seed treatment with foliar activity in any two consecutive growing seasons. - 3.
+- Fungicides should be used as protectant treatments prior to symptoms of disease when conditions are conducive to disease development. - 2.
+In high-risk disease environments, integrated management approaches should be used to reduce fungicide resistance risk, which may include: - a) removal or burning of stubble - b) crop rotation (avoid wheat on wheat) - c) control of green bridge volunteers - d) use of tolerant and resistant varieties. - 3.
+Do not apply more than one application of a Group 7 seed treatment with foliar activity in any two consecutive growing seasons. - 4.
 Do not apply more than two applications per growing season of Group 11 or 7 containing products.
-This includes foliar sprays as well as in-furrow or seed treatments that have activity on foliar diseases.
-Combinations of in-furrow and seed treatment are counted as one application. - If a Group 7 seed treatment has been used with foliar activity (as determined by label claims), the first foliar fungicide applied must not contain a Group 7 fungicide. - If a Group 7 fungicide is being applied as a foliar spray, it must be in a co-formulation or in mixture with a registered mixing partner with a different MoA, with no known resistance. - 6.
+Foliar sprays and in-furrow or seed treatments that have activity on foliar diseases, count toward total.
+Combinations of in-furrow and seed treatment are counted as one application. - 5.
+If a Group 7 seed treatment has been used with foliar activity (as determined by label claims), the first foliar fungicide applied must not contain a Group 7 fungicide. - 6.
+If a Group 7 or 11 fungicide is being applied as a foliar spray, it must be in a co-formulation or in mixture with a registered mixing partner with a different MoA, with no known resistance.
+The mixture partner should also provide satisfactory disease control when used alone on the target disease. - 7.
 Do not apply more than three applications containing Group 3 fungicides per growing season.
 This total of three applications includes DMIs applied as Group 11+3 co-formulations and in-furrow or seed treatments that have activity on foliar diseases.
-Combinations of in-furrow and seed treatments are counted as one application. - 7.
-Minimise use of Group 3 fungicides which are known to have compromised resistance status.
+Combinations of in-furrow and seed treatments are counted as one application. - 8.
+Minimise use of Group 3 fungicides which are known to have compromised resistance status. - 9.
+Reduced rates, including multiple applications, must not be used.
+Always use labelled rates.